All Safe-T-Cover enclosures meet industry standards,

 giving you peace of mind for backflow protection.

 In 1996, the American Society of Sanitary Engineering released a new standard to regulate the budding backflow enclosure industry: ASSE 1060.
 Enclosures built before 1996 may have had too little or too much insulation, or heaters that weren't safe.
-Sometimes they were simply a fiberglass box placed on top of the valves.
-Before the standard was released, drainage was as much a problem with enclosures as it is today for indoor RPZ backflow preventers.
-It's especially interesting that Plumbing Standards Magazine was publishing information on RPZ discharge rates and the dangers of confined spaces in 1996, and these are the same problems we're facing today.
+Sometimes they were simply a fiberglass box placed on top of valves.

-The ASSE recommends that these enclosures are installed in a way consistent with local codes, most of which require the cover to be ASSE certified.
-Products can only be ASSE approved if the manufacturer has applied to the ASSE and had the product tested in their lab.
-The process can take up to 60 days and, back in 1996, it could cost up to $25,000.
-Once the product has passed the test, like Safe-T-Cover's products have, they gain a seal of approval.
-Here's what that approval means.
+ASSE recommends these enclosures are installed in a way that conforms to local codes, most of which require covers to be ASSE certified.
+Products can only be ASSE approved if the manufacturer has applied to ASSE and had their product tested in ASSE's lab.
+The process can take up to 60 days and, in 1996, it could cost up to $25,000.

 1.0 Classifications

-All classification enclosures must designed to support a minimum vertical load of 100 pounds per square foot (100 psf).
+All classification enclosures must be designed to support a minimum vertical load of 100 pounds per square foot (100 psf).
 See our infographic for reference.

-Diameter | Backflow Preventer Enclosure Drain Capability (GPM) |
+| Diameter | Backflow Preventer Enclosure Drain Capability (GPM) |

-¼" to ½" | 27 GPM |
+| ¼" to ½" | 27 GPM |

-¾" to 1" | 45 GPM |
+| ¾" to 1" | 45 GPM |

-1 ¼" to 2" | 155 GPM |
+| 1 ¼" to 2" | 155 GPM |

-2 ½" to 3" | 260 GPM |
+| 2 ½" to 3" | 260 GPM |

-4" and above | 710 GPM |
+| 4" and above | 710 GPM |

 Equipment components, such as test cocks and valve handles or hand wheels, must be within 24 inches of the access opening.